 The service request is regarding the problem the user is facing and it is a formal request from the user to provide the solution or information regarding the issue.
 For instance, installing a new workstation, helping in the password reset process, etc. The purpose of the service request is to support quality to the user in a user-friendly way.

-Describe Few Scenarios That Are Helpful in the Difference Between Incident and Service Requests?
+Described Scenarios That Helps in Understanding Difference Between Incident & Service Requests?

-Below we have mentioned few scenarios that help compare incident vs service request:
+Below we have mentioned few scenarios that help in comparing incident vs service request:

 Scenario #1 - One of the most common examples of the incident is the internet is not working.
 For this user cannot do anything only try to troubleshoot those problems which are system-specific but if it is not system-specific then agents need to take action and their field workers inform that what is the issue or how much time will be consumed to resolve issues.